The Rod of an Almond Tree in God’s Master Plan

 22) It is incorrect that the anointing oil was poured on the head of a high priest in the shape of the Hebrew letter kaf (p.
 236).

-According to rabbinical sources, the oil was applied in the shape of an "X" (the Greek letter chi; Hor 12a).
-This is the way the Hebrew letter tav, the final letter of the alphabet was also drawn at an early date.
+Although the shape is compared to a kaf, the oil was actually applied in the shape of an “X” (the Greek letter chi; Hor.
+12a.4).
+This is the way the Hebrew letter tav, the final letter of the alphabet, was drawn at an early date (using the older Hebrew script in use before the exile to Babylon).
 This shape for the application of anointing oil may be related to Eze.
-9:4, in which the man dressed in linen was instructed (in the Hebrew) to "mark a tav on the foreheads."
+9:4, in which the man dressed in linen was instructed (in Hebrew) to

 23) It is incorrect that “In Jewish thought, the Word (Torah) of God is the same as God” (p.
 253).

-It is true that the rabbis thought of the Torah as existing before the creation of the world.
-But it existed as a created thing, and not as God himself.
+While it is true that the rabbis thought of the Torah as existing before the creation of the world, it existed as a created thing, and not as God himself.

 24) It is false that the site of the Church of the Holy Sepulcher “was selected by the Roman Emperor Constantine as the site of the crucifixion, based upon visions and dreams which he had experienced” (p.
 270).